St. Albert (provincial electoral district): Representation history

 The electoral district was created in 1905 when the province was founded.
-The first elected held that year saw hotly contested race between Liberal candidate Lucien Boudreau and Independent Liberal Henry McKenney.
-The race was very close with McKenney winning by just eight votes.
-Despite being elected as an Independent McKenney was a supporter of the Rutherford government and caucused with the Liberals.
+The election contest held that year was a hotly contested race between Liberal candidate Lucien Boudreau and Independent Liberal Henry McKenney.
+In the end the result was very close with McKenney winning by just eight votes.
+Despite being elected as an Independent, McKenney was a supporter of the Rutherford government and caucused with the Liberals.

-McKenney only stayed in the St. Albert district for a single term.
-He decided to run in the Pembina electoral district in the 1909 election.
-Boudreau ran again that year and won a hotly contested race over future MLA's Wilfrid Gariépy and Omer St. Germain.
-He was re-elected in 1913 and 1917 facing Conservative candidate Hector Landry both times and winning with comfortable majorities.
+McKenney stayed in the St. Albert district seat only for a single term.
+He decided to run in the Pembina district in the 1909 election.
+Boudreau ran again that year and this time won a hotly contested race over future MLAs Wilfrid Gariépy and Omer St. Germain.
+Boudreau was re-elected in 1913 and 1917, facing Conservative candidate Hector Landry both times and winning with comfortable majorities.

 Boudreau ran for a fourth term in the 1921 election.
 He was defeated by United Farmers candidate Telesphore St. Arnaud.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

-Boudreau would run again in the 1926 election as St. Arnaud only sat in office for a single term.
-He would win a hotly contested race in vote transfers to retake the district.
-Boudreau would be removed from office on November 18, 1926 after a court convicted Boudreau of bribery and corruption.
+Boudreau ran again in the 1926 election.
+He came in first in the first round of counting but did not have a majority of votes.
+After two vote transfers from eliminated candidates, he won the district seat.
+Boudreau was removed from office on November 18, 1926, after a court convicted Boudreau of bribery and corruption.
 Boudreau appealed and was re-instated on December 8, 1926.

-The 1930 general election would see Omer St. Germain run in a straight fight against Boudreau in a rematch of the 1909 election.
-St. Germain won with a comfortable majority to retake the seat for the United Farmers.
+The 1930 general election saw Omer St. Germain run in a straight fight against Boudreau.
+They had run against each other back in 1909.
+St. Germain won to retake the seat for the United Farmers.

 St. Germain crossed the floor to the Liberals on February 6, 1934.
-He would run for a second term in office in a hotly contested race against four other candidates in the 1935 election.
-He would finish third on the first ballot and would end up being defeated by Social Credit candidate Charles Holder in vote transfers.
-Holder would only last one term in office.
+He ran for re-election in a hotly contested race against four other candidates in the 1935 election.
+He came in third on the first ballot and ended up being defeated by Social Credit candidate Charles Holder after rounds of vote transfers.
+Holder only lasted one term in office.
 He ran in the 1940 general election but was defeated by Independent candidate Lionel Tellier.